hubmapconsortium/ccf-validation-tools/docs/Pancreas/change_suggestions.md

 **14 - Dorsal pancreatic duct --> dorsal pancreatic duct**

+It is the same term (use for Papilla of Santorini)

 **15 - parenchyma of pancreas --> endocrine pancreas**

+There might be an 'overlaps' relation, but it would be better that this relationship is not added and that endocrine pancreas only has a direct relationship with pancreas.
+It needs discussion.

 **16 - pancreatic lobule --> stroma of pancreas**

+While 'overlaps' could be used, it might be preferable to not add.

 **17 - pancreas mesenchyme --> basal lamina of epithelium**

+'basal lamina of epithelium' is too general, but a new term specific for pancreas can be used and be mapped to strom (in #1 I reccommend to remove 'pancreas mesenchyme' from the table)

 **18 - pancreas mesenchyme --> connective tissue**

+'connective tissue' is a very general term.
+The definition of 'pancreas mesenchyme' is:
+> The embryonic connective tissue made up of loosely aggregated mesenchymal cells, supported by interlaminar jelly, that gives rise to the developing pancreas.

+Maybe this term is not appropriate for this table and there should be a new term 'pancreatic connective tissue'.
+If so, the subparts in the table should be evaluated to also be added in the ontology.

 **19 - common bile duct --> major duodenal papilla**